 Though it may not be skewed quite so much towards emergency situations exclusively, it still offers plenty of options for outdoor use like longwave and shortwave channels the former of which is great if you are sailing or flying.

-10. Sangean HDR-14 (Updated 2018) – Best Portable HD Radio
+10. Sangean HDR-14 AM FM HD Portable Radio (Updated 2018)

 Considering how broadly they cover the market any lengthy list of the best radio from any category will naturally include numerous Sangean products.
 Of course, this means that not every portable radio they make will be jam-packed with features too.

 Still, we end our list with a Sangean that for all intents and purposes is a traditional portable radio with some HD technology to provide a much better experience.
-Therefore, the Sangean HDR-14 arguably the best portable HD radio that we saw.

 Multicast and HD Radio